Cane Toads: An Unnatural History: Production elements

 One of the film's aesthetic and storytelling "innovations" was to try and tell much of the story from the cane toads' point of view.
 This was achieved by a number of extremely low angle shots.
 Lewis' goal was to give a voice to the toads who were at the center of so much controversy, and "create some sympathy for this animal that was so widely reviled".

-Lewis worked with director of photography Jim Frazier on Cane Toads because Frazier had constructed a set of lenses that were ideal for the project.
+Mark Lewis worked with director of photography Jim Frazier on Cane Toads because Frazier had constructed a set of lenses that were ideal for the project.
 Eventually, Panavision picked up the lenses and they became known as the Frazier lenses.
 For his interviews, Lewis used a mirror box to give the impression that the subjects were staring down the lens of the camera.

 Lewis avoided harming toads and other wildlife during the production of the film.
 During a scene in which a man talks about intentionally running over toads with his car, footage appears to show a car swerving to hit toads.
 To simulate this, Lewis used potatoes which when shot at a distance appeared like toads on the road.